Spain has an excellent health-care system.

 No jabs are necessary for Spain.
 However, the World Health Organization (WHO) recommends that all travellers should be covered for diphtheria, tetanus, measles, mumps, rubella and polio, regardless of their destination.
 Since most vaccines don’t produce immunity until at least two weeks after they’re given, visit a physician at least six weeks before departure.

 Availability & Cost of Health Care

-If you need an ambulance, call 061.
+If you need an ambulance, call 061 or the general emergency number 112.
 For emergency treatment, go straight to the urgencias (casualty) section of the nearest hospital.